Do I Need a 4-Year Plan Before I Arrive?

 What if I still want to make a 4 year plan?

 If making a 4-year plan still appeals to you, by all means go ahead.
 There is no one right way to map your academic career.
 So make a plan.
 Make two.
 Make three if you like.
-Imagine all the possible pathways you might pursue.
-Just don’t laminate them.
+Imagine all the incredible pathways you might pursue.
+Just don’t laminate your plans (that's old school for locking that plan down).
+With a flexible frame of mind, plans can help show you different options and possibilities AND give you some peace of mind about the probability of completing the task at hand.
+Remember, a plan should be about the possible, it should not be a prison.
+You will change during your time here; your plan should change too.

 You are going to discover a lot this coming year, both about Stanford and about yourself.
 And you’ll have your advisors and peers to help you make sense of it all.